ConservationInternational/trends.earth/LDMP/help/source/documentation/calculate.rst

 By default, and following the UNCCD best practices guidance document, the major land cover change processes that are classified as degradation are:

-1) Deforestation (forest to cropland or settlements)
+1) Deforestation (forest to cropland or artificial area)

-2) Urban expansion (grassland, cropland wetlands or otherland to settlements)
+2) Urban expansion (grassland, cropland wetlands or bare land to artificial area)

-3) Vegetation loss (forest to grassland, otherland or grassland, cropland to other land)
+3) Vegetation loss (forest to grassland, bare land or grassland, cropland to other land)

 4) Inundation (forest, grassland, cropland to wetlands)